Antibiotic Resistance, Overuse & Misuse in Adults Over 65

 Antibiotics are the most common treatment for bacterial infections.
 They don’t work for viral infections like colds or flu.
 Antibiotic resistant bacteria develop if you take antibiotics when you don’t need them.
 When these bacteria spread, it undermines modern medicine.

-Why should adults over 65 be concerned?
+Why should adults over 65 be concerned about antibiotic resistance?

 Adults over 65 are more likely to have an infection.
 They may have weakened immune systems or live in a care facility in close contact with others who may be ill.